top of page

 Employers who underpay their staff are breaking the law and taking a huge risk.
 WorkPlacePLUS.com.au

-A Melbourne dentist has been penalised $5,355 and ordered to back-pay a former employee $32,889 plus interest, following legal action by the Fair Work Ombudsman.
+In 2019, a Melbourne dentist was penalised $5,355 and ordered to back-pay a former employee $32,889 plus interest, following legal action by the FWO.

-Last year, Fairwork issued a Compliance Notice to the dental practice, but the notice was ignored.
+The previous year, the FWO issued a Compliance Notice to the dental practice, but the notice was ignored.

-“Fair Work Inspectors are increasingly using Compliance Notices to address underpayments and we will not tolerate them being ignored,” said Fair Work Ombudsman Sandra Parker.
+“Fair Work Inspectors are increasingly using Compliance Notices to address underpayments and we will not tolerate them being ignored,” said the FWO.
 “The clear message to employers is that if you don’t comply with the terms of a Compliance Notice, we won’t hesitate from taking you to court to enforce them and seek additional penalties.”

 Employers who underpay their staff are breaking the law and taking a huge risk.